 How much time will a player need to dedicate to this league?

-In total, a team will have four weekends of competition: three regular-season series–one or two of which will require travel–and the playoffs (MLQ Championship Weekend) in August.
+In total, a team will have four weekends of competition: three regular-season series–one or two of which will require travel–and the playoffs (MLQ Championship) in August.
 Each series will feature three matches.
 Practice schedules will be decided at the discretion of each team’s manager and/or coach.
 While 100 percent attendance is not realistic and not expected, we do ask league members to attend as many practices and matches as possible.

 What equipment do players to provide?